MicrosoftDocs/powerquery-docs/powerquery-docs/step-folding-indicators.md

   Navigation
 ```

-If you look at how this shows up in step folding indicators, you can see that the first step doesn't fold, the second step is inconclusive, and the third step folds.
+If you look at how this shows up in query folding indicators, you can see that the first step doesn't fold, the second step is inconclusive, and the third step folds.

 ![Source and Navigation steps in Folding Indicator pane.](images/interpreting-step-diagnostics-1.png)